-I have taught a number of undergraduate courses over the years while at McGill University, including
+I have taught a number of undergraduate courses over the years while at McGill University, though my main offerings have been

 - Introductory Physics (for 1st year)